berkley4/ungoogled-chromium-debian/toolchain/Toolchain.md

 # Building Clang/LLVM

-The bundled Clang/LLVM toolchain does not support LLVM Polly optimisations, so a different toolchain is required.
+The bundled Clang/LLVM toolchain does not support LLVM Polly optimisations, so if you want to enable the llvm-polly-* patches then a different toolchain is required.

-To build a PGO-optimised chromium (using the bundled PGO profile) a sufficiently new version of clang is required (at least the major version numbers must match).
+To build a PGO-optimised chromium (using the bundled PGO profile) a sufficiently new version of clang is required, whereby at least the major version equals that of the bundled toolchain.

-For debian unstable these are normally available via experimental, however these can be several months old.
+The clang/llvm packages from Debian experimental normally suffice, however these can be several months old.
 The llvm repo (apt.llvm.org) offers up-to-date snapshots for both stable and unstable.

 Building your own Clang/LLVM toolchain offers some advantages over installing from debian or apt.llvm.org :-

-- Ability to customise what gets installed (less bloat)
+- The ability to customise what gets installed (less bloat, possibly faster)
 - You can build with native cpu optimisation (-march=native)
-- Build an LTO, PGO and Bolt-optimised toolchain
+- Build an LTO, PGO and Bolt-optimised toolchain (definitely faster)

 With building chromium taking some hours on an older PC, the best argument is probably speed.
-As far as I know, the packages from the debian and llvm repositories are not Bolt-optimised (which gives a significant speed boost).
+As far as I know, the packages from the debian and llvm repos are not bolt-optimised (which gives a significant speed boost).

 Below are the steps needed to build and install.
-Replace anything in angle brackets with what applies to your own machine/setup.
+Compilation time should be no more than a couple of hours on a cpu from the last decade or so.

 ___Clone___